 Skiing, Snowboarding, Fat-Tire Biking and Tubing at Detroit Mountain Recreation Area

-In 2014, Detroit Mountain Recreation Area reopened as a four-season recreational destination, featuring the Scheels Terrain Parks, one of the premier parks in the area with tricks, jumps, and rails; groomed cross-country ski trails and winter fat-biking trails; and the Landslide Tubing Park.
-The holiday season blessed Detroit Mountain with a grand snowstorm to set a solid pack of powder.
+In 2014, Detroit Mountain Recreation Area reopened as a four-season recreational destination.
+Detroit Mountain features the Scheels Terrain Parks, one of the premier parks in the area with tricks, jumps, and rails; groomed cross-country ski trails and winter fat-biking trails; and the Landslide Tubing Park.
+With snow-making capabilities, the slopes opened for skiing on November 23, 2019.
 Follow Detroit Mountain on Twitter to get the most up-to-date trails report.

 Detroit Mountain at a glance: